chaiai/chaibot-og/scripts/README.md

 # Bash script for installation

+**NOTE: You need to edit the files and enter your password in the top of each of the scripts below to make the script run as I did.**

 ## Step 1: Install JetBot dependencies

 This script is the first half of the JetBot repo's script to create an SD card image from scratch.